Phone 1800 444 396

 What is salary sacrifice?

-Salary sacrifice involves receiving part of your remuneration in a form other than salary.
-In the case of super, you could elect to forego some of your before-tax pay and have your employer pay that amount directly into your Brighter Super account.
+Salary sacrifice means that you give up some of your take home pay and instead have your employer pay that amount directly into your Brighter Super account.

-By putting money into your super this way, you can reduce your taxable income, accumulate more money for retirement, and potentially take home more pay.
+By putting money into your super this way, you can reduce your taxable income and accumulate more money for retirement.

 Why salary sacrifice to super?